Natural Resource Management ISAT 424

 Rachel Carson…she’s one of my heroes.
 This year for Earth Day (April 22, 2012) it is fitting to honor the 50th anniversary of Rachael Carson’s book, Silent Spring.

 The flames of the fire hold my senses hostage.
 Staring at the orange flames dancing upward I hear the crackling release of carbon entombed in the hardened cell walls of the log.
-I feel the heat, a byproduct of the transfer of energy as the log is transformed from a solid to a gas.
-I […]
+I feel the heat, a byproduct of the transfer of energy as the log is transformed from a […]

 When I was born in 1955 the CO2 concentration in the atmosphere was 313 ppm.
 What?
 In 66 years, the CO2 concentration has increased by over 100 ppm!